Murder in English law: The terminally ill or incapacitated, 'mercy killings' and assisted suicide

 Euthanasia involves taking the life of another person, generally for compassionate reasons.
 It is distinct from assisted suicide, in which one person takes actions that helps another person to voluntarily bring about his or her own death, and distinct from refusal of treatment.
-Both remain illegal in the United Kingdom, despite multiple bills and proposals proposed to legalise some form of exemption in certain cases, or with certain safeguards, and polls suggesting that "80% of British citizens and 64% of Britain’s general practitioners" favour some form of legalisation.
+Both remain illegal in the United Kingdom.
+In recent decades, a number of private members' bills have been introduced to parliament in this area, but have not proceeded beyond second reading until the Terminally Ill Adults (End of Life) Bill in 2024, which as of early 2025 is in the committee stage of the House of Commons.

 In such cases criminal charges, which may include murder and other unlawful killing charges, depend to some extent on the discretion of the Director of Public Prosecutions and whether a prosecution is deemed "in the public interest".
-A stated purpose of retaining this discretion is to allow human opinion, rather than codified rules, as a final decider, due to the highly sensitive circumstances typical of such cases, and to reduce the risk of persons killing or being pressured to take their own lives, if the law were codified more concretely.
+Some discretion determines when a case is worth proceeding with.
 In 2010, the DPP was forced to publish the guidelines used by the Crown Prosecution Service to determine whether to bring a criminal prosecution in the case of an assisted suicide following a decision by the House of Lords in a case brought by Debbie Purdy, a woman with multiple sclerosis who sought clarity on whether her husband would be prosecuted if he were to assist her in travelling to Switzerland to end her life at Dignitas.